top of page

 VIOLENT CRIMES

-If you or someone you know has been accused of the alleged commission of a violent crime such as: murder, manslaughter or aggravated assault, speak to the staff at Kendra I. McCrae, Attorney-at-Law LLC.
-Ms. McCrae is a former prosecutor with over 20 years of experience, thereby arming her with the required knowledge and skill you deserve if you are seeking the best result for you or your loved ones’ criminal matter.
-As a former Philadelphia Assistant District Attorney, Ms. McCrae has a unique edge over many of the other criminal defense firms in Philadelphia.
-Ms. McCrae’s grasp and superior knowledge of Philadelphia’s criminal law, evidence and procedure, make her the best choice when seeking the best result for you or your loved ones’ criminal matter.
-To learn more about your legal options, contact Kendra I. McCrae, Attorney-at-Law LLC, so that together we can review the Commonwealth’s evidence and construct a legal strategy designed to offer the best result.
+If you or someone you know has been accused of the alleged commission of a violent crime such as: aggravated assault then speak to the staff at Kendra I. McCrae, Attorney-at-Law LLC.
+Mrs. McCrae-Kane is a former prosecutor with over 25 years of experience, thereby arming her with the required knowledge and skill you deserve if you are seeking the best result for you or your loved ones’ criminal matter.
+As a former Philadelphia Assistant District Attorney, Mrs. McCrae-Kane has a unique edge over many of the other criminal defense firms in Philadelphia.
+Mrs. McCrae-Kane’s grasp and superior knowledge of Philadelphia’s criminal law, evidence and procedure, make her the best choice when seeking the best result for you or your loved ones’ criminal matter.
+To learn more about your legal options, contact the law office of Kendra I. McCrae, Attorney-at-Law LLC, so that together we can review the Commonwealth’s evidence and construct a legal strategy designed to offer the best result.

 AGGRAVATED ASSAULT